Setting up AWB - the AsciiDoc Website Builder

 Quick Start

-cd && mkdir -p ~/.config/awb && touch ~/.config/awb/awb.conf open .config/awb/awb.conf
+cd && mkdir -p ~/.config/awb && touch ~/.config/awb/awb.conf

 This’ll have you ask what application to open the file with.
-If you select TextEdit, please make sure that you edit the file in ‘plain text’ mode, or it’ll add some gibberish to the file that’ll make it impossible for AWB to read properly.
+If you select TextEdit, make sure that you edit the file in ‘plain text’ mode, or it’ll add some gibberish to the file that’ll make it impossible for AWB to read properly.

 In the file awb.conf we’re then going to need the following:

-[awbdemo] siteroot: <PATH TO>/Sites/awbdemo baseurl: http://<URL> asciidoc options: -a icons -a theme=flask -f <PATH TO>/Sites/awbdemo/src/html5.conf tidy: true
+asciidoc options: -a icons -a theme=flask -f <PATH TO>/sites/awbdemo/src/html5.conf

 In the above example, you’ll need to change a few of the options:

-Set this to the address of your web site. |
+• baseurl: Set this to the address of your web site.

-Like in siteroot, change the <PATH TO> to the home folder of your profile. |
+• asciidoc options: Like with siteroot, change the <PATH TO> to the home folder of your profile.

 We’ll also need to customise the configuration file tidy-options, in the base of the web site demo’s source.
 The options are self-explanatory - refer to http://tidy.sourceforge.net/docs/quickref.html for additional options which you may apply to the output.

-Compiling the Site
+Compiling the site

 AWB compiles the site in a make-style fashion - it only compiles files which have changed, or need to change (interdependencies - blog post links, etc).